deonneon/DatabricksPrep/knowledge/joins.md

 Returns only the inner row that match with on foreign key

 - All the columns will be returned
-- Only rows will be omitted
+- Only non-matching rows will be omitted

 ## Left join